While intentionally seeking more daily silence, I’m also grateful for the invention of earbuds.

-But selective listening, fully present to the voice that’s speaking, is a gift.
-Plugging in to the right sources can enrich the mind and lift the spirit, giving us greater control over moments when we’re already surrounded by noise we don’t appreciate.
+But selective listening is a gift.
+Plugging in to the right sources can enriches the mind and lifts the spirit, giving us greater control over moments when we’re already surrounded by noise we don’t appreciate.
 I’m always in search of podcasts that will enrich these moments, allowing thoughtful minds to accompany me in the car or at the kitchen sink.

-“Intentional Earbuds,” an occasional SparrowFare feature, will link to the best listens I’ve discovered.
-I hope these offerings will help you find an unforgettable voice, a great suggestion for reading or viewing, a beautiful thought to contemplate or an inspiration to feed your soul.
+I hope Sparrowfare’s offerings will help you find an unforgettable voice, a great suggestion for reading or viewing, a beautiful thought to contemplate or an inspiration to feed your soul.

-A Bonus: A further feast awaits those who go to The Word on Fire Show’s show notes each week.
+A further feast awaits those who go to The Word on Fire Show’s show notes each week.
 Barron has been producing books, articles, video series and Youtube videos on Catholicism, popular culture and contemporary issues for almost twenty years.
-If a particular episode piques your interest, the show notes offer much more to explore.

 Listening week by week and checking out the notes for your favorite episodes is an education in books, beauty, theology, philosophy and pop culture.

 The Word on Fire website is another rich source of reflection and cultural commentary.
 You’ll find links to new articles, Youtube videos and the full catalog of Barron’s books and video series.

 Word on Fire offers a consistent presentation of Christian truth for all lovers of goodness, truth and beauty.
 This is one podcast to prioritize.
 Your mind and heart will thank you.

 Subscribe to Sparrowfare and you won’t miss another post!

 Know someone who would enjoy the Word on Fire Show?
 Please share Sparrowfare!